 Healthy Minds is funded by the Australian Government Department of Health, using both ATAPS (Access to Allied Psychological Services) and Better Access.
 This service is managed locally by the North Coast Primary Health Network (NCPHN).

-To be eligible, the person must have an Australian Government Health Care Card or be experiencing severe financial hardship.
-Also, they must live on the North Coast of New South Wales.
+To be eligible, the person must have an Australian Government Health Care Card and must live on the North Coast of New South Wales.
 There is no age limit; Healthy Minds services are for young children to older adults.

 Healthy Minds is for people who are experiencing mild to moderate mental health concerns such as anxiety, depression, trauma and post-traumatic stress disorder as well as other common mental health conditions.